Stele: Horn of Africa

 The Horn of Africa contains many stelae.
-In the highlands of Ethiopia and Eritrea, the Axumites erected a number of large stelae, which served a religious purpose in pre-Christian times.
+In the highlands of Ethiopia and Eritrea, the Axumites and D'mt before them erected a number of large stelae, which served a religious purpose in pre-Christian times.
 One of these granite columns is the largest such structure in the world, standing at 90 feet.

 Additionally, Tiya is one of nine megalithic pillar sites in the central Gurage Zone of Ethiopia.
 As of 1997, 118 stele were reported in the area.
-Along with the stelae in the Hadiya Zone, the structures are identified by local residents as Yegragn Dingay or "Gran's stone", in reference to Imam Ahmad ibn Ibrahim al-Ghazi (Ahmad "Gurey" or "Gran"), ruler of the Adal Sultanate.
+Along with those in the Hadiya Zone, other Sidamo and Konso stele have been theorized by historians to be of Aksumite origin or related through a common regional culture.

 The stelae at Tiya and other areas in central Ethiopia are similar to those on the route between Djibouti City and Loyada in Djibouti.
 In the latter area, there are a number of anthropomorphic and phallic stelae, which are associated with graves of rectangular shape flanked by vertical slabs.
 The Djibouti-Loyada stelae are of uncertain age, and some of them are adorned with a T-shaped symbol.

 Near the ancient northwestern town of Amud in Somalia, whenever an old site had the prefix Aw in its name (such as the ruins of Awbare and Awbube), it denoted the final resting place of a local saint.
 Surveys by A.T.
 Curle in 1934 on several of these important ruined cities recovered various artefacts, such as pottery and coins, which point to a medieval period of activity at the tail end of the Adal Sultanate's reign.
 Among these settlements, Aw Barkhadle is surrounded by a number of ancient stelae.
 Burial sites near Burao likewise feature old stelae.